Spring has sprung! To celebrate, here are a collection of tips, ideas and inspiration to help you welcome in the new season.

 - Plant markers can be made out of garden sticks/ cane and a potato peeler!

-- Old tyres can be repurposed into great planters (funky colours optional!!)
+- Tyres can be repurposed into great planters (funky colours optional!)

-All of the autumn and winter garden & kitchen waste will have started to rot down to produce important nutrients for the new plants, and to help produce stronger new shoots on your existing plants.
+The autumn/winter garden & kitchen waste will have started to rot down to produce important nutrients for the new plants and to help produce stronger new shoots on your existing plants.

 Remember to keep adding to the compost bin to keep a constant flow of compost for the coming months.